 Takeaway here?
 Decide how much privacy you really, really need before you build that wall.
 (You might be surprised!)

 This side view of the slatted fencing shows how to keep it private, yet also open and welcoming.
 Bronze-hued COR-TEN steel compliments the tones of both the fencing and Japanese maple foliage.

 Get the Look: Modern Family

-No one wants to feel exposed when enjoying private outdoor spaces, but before you install that 8′ stockade fence, consider other options such as the slatted fence here or even a hedge of loosely-planted evergreen shrubs.
+- No one wants to feel exposed when enjoying private outdoor spaces.
+However, before you install that 8′ stockade fence, consider other options.
+Try a slatted fence here or even a hedge of loosely-planted evergreen shrubs.
 You’ll feel connected to the ‘hood, but also have a bubble of seclusion.

-Gardens in “public spaces” such as curbside need to be made from tough plants that don’t require too much care and can stand up to dogs, kids, and car exhaust.
+- Gardens in "public spaces" such as curbside need to be made from tough plants that don't require too much care.
+These should be able to stand up to dogs, kids, and car exhaust.
 Avoid anything too delicate and save the headache of posting “keep off” signs.

 - Use the lines of the house as your “cheat sheet” when designing a fence.
 This house is dramatically horizontal so the fence feels right at home.
 (A taller house might feel better with a more vertical fence).